HPCarey/coders-hangman2/README.md

 * [12 Beginner Python Projects - Coding Course](https://www.youtube.com/watch?v=8ext9G7xspg&ab_channel=freeCodeCamp.org):
 This video helped me to research project ideas and eventually choose hangman for my project.
 The hangman demonstration in this video clearly showed me the basic idea and blueprint of the code I would need and that it was as simple as importing a word list from anohter py file and using the  random module to generate a word from that list.
 * [Python Basics Project Assignment: How To Create Hangman in under 10 minutes!](https://www.youtube.com/watch?v=ynwB-QfOPRw&ab_channel=ShaunHalverson):
 The approach in this video became the main blueprint for my own approach to building a hangman app.
-I didn't want to write my code all in one or 2 very comlpicated functions, but rather wanted to write smaller pieces of simple code in clearly labelled functions so that it would be more readable for me and anyone else who would need to read the code.
+I didn't want to write my code all in one or two very comlpicated functions, but rather wanted to write smaller pieces of simple code in clearly labelled functions so that it would be more readable for me and anyone else who would need to read the code.
 I also wanted to challenge myself by calling the different functions at when needed in the code.

 * [How to build HANGMAN with Python in 10 MINUTES](https://www.youtube.com/watch?v=m4nEnsavl6w&ab_channel=Kite):
 This video was very clear and helped clarify some of the methods for building the game so that I could approach it in a more independent way.
 I also saw the basic structure for a replay_game function in this video and was able to use that as my starting point for building that function.